 Some religious groups use wine as a part of their service.
 People rarely behave inappropriately as a result of that one drink at church.
 But let that same person have a glass of wine late at night in a bar and there is a chance, maybe a good one, that they will behave in a way that they do not normally act.

 Drugs, legal and illegal, become a part of the ritual during which they are used.
 If your ritual is to get high, use all the drugs you can and act violent, that is what you will do.
 If you believe a small quantity of wine will increase your feeling of religious connection that too will occur.

 Both set and setting are tied to placebo and nocebo effects.
 The way in which you perceive a drug’s use and its effects influence the experience you have.

 The converse is that people who drink a lot and develop a tolerance may feel they are not drunk at very high blood alcohol concentrations and with tremendous loss of coordination.
 While they may think they are fine, those who drank a lot will fail a sobriety test in the lab or in the field.

 In any discussion of drug use and abuse, we need to keep in mind the psychological as well as the physical effects of those drugs.
 Where people use, the setting, and what they are thinking when they use, the mindset, may affect their perceptions of the drug and the risk of developing an addiction or other problems with usage.

-Set and setting may alter the way the experience feels but that does not mean that the mind is strong enough to undue the effects of substances.
+Set and setting may alter the way the experience feels but that does not mean that the mind is strong enough to undo the effects of substances.
 You can think your way into addiction but you can’t think yourself sober.
-Clean and sober takes action also.
+Being clean and sober takes action also.

 For more on this see: